syncfusion-content/javascript-docs/js/Kanban/Context-Menu.md

 ---
 layout: post
-title: Syncfusion Kanban context menu
+title: Context menu support in JavaScript Kanban Control | Syncfusion
 description: This section explains how to enable context menu and its functionalities using the Syncfusion JavaScript Kanban component.
 documentation: ug
 platform: js